clelidm/MinCompSpin_ExhaustiveSearch/README.md

 ## Examples:

-All useful functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file and described in the section "Available functions" below.
+All useful functions that can be called from `int main()` are declared at the beginning of the `main.cpp` file and described in the sections below.
 For hands-on and simple tests of the program, check the examples in the function `int main()` of the `main.cpp` file.
+(Add details on the dataset taken as an example).

 ## Usage